 On average, it took 20 to 30 minutes to purge a month’s worth of posts.
 After about 12 hours of hand-deleting stories, I decided it was time to automate.

-I found two options: the Facebook Timeline Cleaner and Absterge, both scripts that can run in the Firefox or Chrome browsers.
+I found two options: the Facebook Timeline Cleaner, which runs in Firefox, and F___book Post Manager, which runs in Chrome.
 Both are actively maintained, which is important.
 Facebook changes its code frequently, so tools that interact with it need to keep up.
 They’re also open-source, so other coders can check them to make sure they work properly (and don't do anything nefarious).

 Facebook Timeline Cleaner is the more nuanced option.
 It allows you to delete posts older or younger than a given time.
 However, it didn’t work well for me.
 I spent a week trying to get it to work in Firefox and Chrome.
 It would run for eight to 10 hours, delete some things, and then the browser would crash.
 I tried it for only very old posts, but it still fizzled.
 I suspect this is because I had so much activity, and the computational power required to run the script was more than the browser could handle.